 To see how Michelangelo carved, let’s look at his unfinished statues, especially the ones that are only blocked out.
 They should tell us, shouldn’t they?

 They should but they don’t.
 They rather keep the mystery.
 It’s as if the old master, like a sly Merlin, had locked up his secret in them forever.
 You can’t study them without confusion.
 Sculptors for five hundred years have not agreed on how Michelangelo proceeded, though they had these enigmatic works right in front of their noses.

 “Rough as it is”, says Vasari, “this is a perfect work of art which serves to teach other sculptors how to carve a statue out of marble without making any mistakes, perfecting the figure gradually by removing the stone judiciously and being able to alter what has been done as and when necessary.”

-It doesn´t teach that at all.
-The most striking thing about it is that it looks like a RELIEF!
+It doesn’t teach that at all.
+The most striking thing about it is that it looks like a relief!
 Only the front half is carved, as if Michelangelo, like a painter, were interested in only the front view.
 As if he carved ignorantly away like a beginner without worrying about the depth of the features and how they would look from another angle.
 As if he could leave the backside of St. Matthew to take care of itself.
-This is a terrible example of how to carve, a treacherous example for sculptors, who often err in just this way.
+This is a terrible example of how to carve a figure in the round, a treacherous example for sculptors, who often err in just this way.